Skip to Content

 1. Preheat the oven to 350°F with a rack in the center position.

-2. Season the short ribs with salt and pepper.
+2. Season the short ribs all over with the salt and pepper.

-3. Heat the oil in a large dutch oven over medium-high heat.
+3. Heat the oil in a large Dutch oven over medium-high heat.
 Once the oil just begins to smoke, working in batches, add the short ribs and cook until browned, 2-3 minutes per side.
 Transfer the ribs to a plate.
-Remove all but 2 tablespoons of the fat from the pot.
+Discard all but about 2 tablespoons of the fat.

 4. Reduce the heat to medium.
-Add the onion, celery and carrots, cook, stirring constantly, until softened, about 5 minutes.
-Add the garlic and cook, stirring, until fragrant, about 1 more minute.
-Add the tomato paste, stirring to combine.
-Pour in the wine and stir to incorporate.
-Bring to a simmer over medium heat and allow the liquid to reduce by ⅓, about 15 minutes.
+Add the onion, celery, and carrots and cook, stirring often, until softened, about 5 minutes.
+Add the garlic and cook, stirring, until fragrant, about 1 minute.
+Stir in the tomato paste until combined, then stir in the wine.
+Bring to a simmer and cook for about 15 minutes, or until the liquid has reduced by about one third.

-5. Return the ribs to the pan along with any collected juices.
-Add the bay leaves, thyme and beef stock.
-Increase the heat to high and bring to a boil, cover the pot and transfer it to the oven.
-Cook until the ribs are tender and falling off the bone, about 2 hours.
+5. Return the ribs and any collected juices to the pot.
+Add the bay leaves, thyme, and beef stock.
+Increase the heat to high and bring to a boil.
+Cover the pot, transfer it to the oven, and cook until the meat is tender and falling off the bone, about 2 hours.

 Nutrition Info